sandlerben/wikiracer/README.md

 The `checkLinks` channel contains pages which _may_ link to the end page. `checkLinks` workers take up to 50 pages from the `checkLinks` channel and checks if any of them link to the end page.
 The workers call the MediaWiki API with several parameters including `prop=links` and `pltitles=<end title>` parameters.
 The `pltitles` parameter is **extremely** useful: it asks the MediaWiki API to check whether any of up to 50 pages links to a certain page.
 It returns a response in only a few hundred milliseconds!

-If none of the pages link to the end, the pages are added to the `getLinks` channel.
+If none of the pages link to the end, the pages are written to the `getLinks` channel.

 #### getLinks